PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 It's generally good practice to reduce the size of files using `compress` or by generating values in the smallest format such as  `gen byte dummy = (q1 == "Yes")` when the data are larger or if you are performing commands that are computationally intensive for Stata (various types of regressions, reshaping, etc.).

-If you are interested in more details, Stata Corp's blog has a few good articles on [numerical precision](https://blog.stata.com/2011/06/17/precision-yet-again-part-i/) and why [this](https://blog.stata.com/2011/06/23/precision-yet-again-part-ii/) happens in computing, as well as the [specific digits](https://www.stata.com/support/faqs/data-management/float-data-type/) that float precision losses values.
+If you are interested in more details, Stata Corp's blog has a few good articles on [numerical precision](https://blog.stata.com/2011/06/17/precision-yet-again-part-i/) and why [this](https://blog.stata.com/2011/06/23/precision-yet-again-part-ii/) happens in computing, as well as the [specific digits](https://www.stata.com/support/faqs/data-management/float-data-type/) that float precision loses values.